LABCAT/festival-images-smart-grid/README.md

 ## PS3 MDDN 242 2017

-### Musical Instruments Montage
+### Bright Lights Montage

-This is a montage of pictures containing musical instruments created from inside the virtual world of Second Life.
-I have chosen the output created by the smartgrid as it has organised the images very well and produced a great result.
+This is a montage of pictures retrieved from http://www.publicdomainpictures.net/.
+Instead of using the search functionality I choose the 'light effects' category and scraped every image that was in that category.

-I used the same site to scrape images as I did in the previous part of the assignment.
-Initially I tried it with the same keyword I used previously but I didn't think that the result was very good.
-I then modified the collect.sh script so that it would allow me to get results for many keywords instead of just one.

-I then tried it out with some different keyword sets to see what color grids and smart grids would be created.
-This result was created using a keyword set consisting of musical instruments and I am very pleased with the outcome.
+This is not the main commit for result2 as I think that the colour grid has turned out better.
+However I think the smart grid is still very good so want to include this revision in my curated purview file.